 And don’t forget to incorporate eco-friendly detergents such as Ecover or Norfolk Natural Living or even the Eco-egg into your routine.
-If like me you still have a few polyester clothes from your fast-fashion days, sportswear, or vintage pieces, then you should wash your clothes in a Guppy Friend Bag to prevent microfibres being released into our water systems.
+If like me you still have a few polyester clothes from your fast-fashion days, sportswear, or vintage pieces, then you should wash your clothes in a Guppy Friend Bag to prevent microfibres from entering our water systems.

 MY SUSTAINABLE WARDROBE LESSONS:

 So those are the lessons I learnt along the way, and when I refer to along the way, I mean years.
-I soon came to realise that a sustainable wardrobe cannot be purchased, it has to be consciously created and that starts with what you already have.
-To be a sustainable stylist to me, is about encouraging people to actually consuming less, and utilising more of what we have.
-It’s hard to stop shopping for more, more, more, but it gets easier, I even stopped using buying #preloved as an excuse to keep shopping.
-I started nailing down my style, outfit repeating and getting used to being seen in the same things frequently – and slowly but surely I changed my mindset, that it’s not a problem to wear an amazing outfit on repeat.
+I soon came to realise that you can’t purchase a sustainable wardrobe, you have to consciously create it – and that starts with what you already have.
+To me, being a sustainable stylist is about encouraging people to actually consume less and use more of what we have.
+It’s hard to stop shopping for more, more, more, but it gets easier!
+I even stopped using #preloved fashion as an excuse to keep shopping.
+I started nailing down my style, outfit repeating and getting used to people seeing me in the same things.
+And slowly but surely I changed my mindset, that it’s not a problem to wear an amazing outfit on repeat.

 What lessons have you learnt on your sustainable style journey so far?
 I’d love to hear them!
 Let me know in the comments below or head over to my socials and tag me there.